-Before moving on to more complicated styles of Roman shades, let us first appreciate the simplicity and elegance of a plain Roman shade.
+Before we get to the more challenging styles of Roman shades, warm up those DIY muscles first with this simple Roman shades design.
 With its neatly folded fabric tucked between dowels, this kind of Roman shade is a classic window treatment perfect for any room in your home.
-Choose a fabric that folds really well and sew dowels or slats in between gaps.
-Attach it on a beam that could carry the weight of your fabric and dowels, and voila!
-Easy peasy!
-Follow this tutorial from At Charlotte’s House to learn more.
+Pick a fabric which folds well, then sew dowels or slats in between gaps.
+Attach it to a beam which carries the weight of your fabric and dowels.

 2. Double-Layered Roman Shades

-One downside of Roman shades is when you pull up all the layers, everyone can see the inside of your home from the outside.
-But with an extra layer of sheer fabric attached to the same beam, your problem is solved!
-This perfect double layered Roman shades from Songbird Blog would look fantastic in your front bay windows.
+One downside of Roman shades is, when pulling up all the layers, your home opens up to the world outside.
+With an extra layer of sheer fabric attached to the same beam, your problem is solved!
+This perfect double layered Roman shades will look fantastic in your front bay windows.

 Tip: Choose a sheer fabric and another choice of fabric.
 Make sure the combined weight of both fabrics can be sustained by your main beam.
-Prepare your fabrics in the same way as you would in making regular Roman shades.
-Attach the top ends on one main beam, the sheer fabric first before your choice of fabric.
+Prepare your fabrics in the same way as you would when making regular Roman shades.
+Attach the top ends of one main beam, the sheer fabric first before your choice of fabric.

 3. Relaxed Roman Shades

-Not seeing ropes or strings to pull on your Roman shades creates a cleaner and classier look on it.
-Re-create this version of Roman shades from Addicted2Decorating by sewing rings on the inside of your fabric.
+Not seeing ropes or strings to pull on your Roman shades creates a cleaner and classier look to it.
+Re-create this version of Roman shades by sewing rings on the inside of your fabric.
 Using one long string, tie a double knot at each ring.
 Your string should have enough allowance you can pull on.
-When you pull the string, your shade should look beautifully stacked without any trace of string.
+When you pull the string, your shade should look beautifully stacked without any trace of the strings.

 5. Shirred Balloon Roman Shades

 This kind of Roman shade from Leather Wood Design Co. features prominent pouches in individual scallops, which results in the “ballooning” effect.
-Choose a light fabric that allows movement and flow to facilitate the ballooning you want in it.
+Choose a light fabric to allow movement and flow and facilitate the ballooning effect.

 6. Printed Roman Shade

-Unleash the playful side you have and make lovely stenciled prints on your Roman shades!
-Following the relaxed Roman style, lay out your fabric and stencil your pattern just the way you want it to look.
+Unleash your playful side and make lovely stenciled prints on your Roman shades!
+Following the relaxed Roman style, lay out your fabric and stencil your pattern just the way you want it.

-Keep in mind that there will be times your shades are pulled up, so consider that in choosing the design of print you want.
-This kind of Roman shade from All Things Thrifty should look perfect in a nursery or playroom or your bedroom.
+Keep in mind, there will be times your shades are pulled up, so consider it in choosing the design of the print you want.
+This kind of Roman shade from should look perfect in a nursery or playroom or your bedroom.

 7. Pleated Balloon Roman Shades

 Pleated balloon shades provide a balance between elegant and casual.
-Using a Victorian-looking printed fabric, your Roman shade would surely give a classy façade to your window.
+Using a Victorian-looking printed fabric, your Roman shade will surely give a classy façade to your window.

 Making this style of shade is almost the same as creating a relaxed Roman shade.
-But instead of attaching the strings on the sides, you place a pair (or however many the width of your shade demands) throughout the width.
-Also, add an extra allowance for your hem since the fabric is going to be ruched to create the balloon effect.
-This step-by-step guide from It All Started With Paint gives a run down on how to cut your fabric for his shade.
+Instead of attaching the strings on the sides, you place a pair (or however many the width of your shade demands) throughout the width.
+Also, add an extra allowance for your hem since the fabric will be ruched to create the balloon effect.
+This step-by-step guide gives a rundown of the fabric cuts you will need for this shade.

 8. Fixed Roman Shades

-Sometimes, we’re too lazy to bring out the sewing machine and attach things to each other.
-When you’re in that kind of mood, use fabric tapes to fasten your fabric to your slats or dowels.
+Sometimes, we’re too lazy to bring out the sewing machine and sew fabric pieces together.
+When you’re in this kind of mood, use fabric tapes to fasten your fabric to your slats or dowels.
 Iron your fabric to create seams to allow folding.

-This may not be as fabulous as the previous items listed, but this Roman shade from In My Own Style could work for your screen doors and other small awnings in your homes.
-Of course, sewing your Roman shades makes for a sturdier product that will save you from future headaches and troubles of repairs.
+This may not be as fabulous as the previous items listed, but this no-sew Roman shade could work for your screen doors and other small awnings in your homes.
+Of course, sewing your Roman shades makes for a sturdier product, but a DIY-er who sews can always take care of the repairs.

 For a step-by-step guide on how to make DIY Roman shades, watch this video from OnlineFabricStore.net: